If you’re a typical animal lover, getting paid to be around animals might sound like a dream come true.

 I’m always researching how to make money on the side.
 Recently, a friend who knows about my money-making obsession asked me how to make money with animals.
 I put together this quick list for her, and I thought I’d share it with you!

 Here are 6 fun and easy side jobs that will put extra money in your pocket while you spend time with your furry friends.

-Which of these ways to make money with animals will you try?
+Which of these ways to make money with animals would you try?

 If you enjoy walking dogs for money, why not take it one step further and have a pet to stay for a few days?

 Lots of pet owners are looking for pet sitters or boarders.
-This could be for a few hours while they’re at work, an overnight stay, or even a couple of weeks while the owners go on holiday.
+This could be for a few hours each day while they’re at work, an occasional overnight stay, or even a couple of weeks while the owners go on holiday.